B2B Email Marketing: The New Rules

 Just be sure to keep each email under about 400 words if possible.
 Save the heavy verbiage for your website—if they click your email link, you’ll know they’re probably interested in reading or hearing a bit more.

-B2B email marketing is critical for brands today, as the other most traditional form of communication—phone—is steeply declining in value for the majority of buyers.
+B2B email marketing and B2B content marketing is critical for brands today, as the other most traditional form of communication—phone—is steeply declining in value for the majority of buyers.